Xerenz/sk_projects/README.md

 # sk_projects
-ML projects using sklearn library
+ML examples using sklearn library

 The first project is an example from the sklearn diabetes dataset using LinearRegression model.
 Originally written in jupyter notebook there is a .py file as a seperate viewer